Younger. Wealthier. More educated. Less Jewishly engaged. Less attached to Israel.

-The study of our lifestyles, our relationships, our beliefs and our needs shows we are more diverse than ever, from where we live to how we worship — and that we are very different than Jews in other parts of the country.
+The 2018 Jewish community portrait of our lifestyles, our relationships, our beliefs and our needs shows we are more diverse than ever, from where we live to how we worship — and that we are very different than Jews in other parts of the country.

 The San Francisco Bay Area has the fourth-largest Jewish population in the U.S., trailing only New York (1.5 million), southeast Florida (527,000) and Los Angeles (519,000).
 Most of us are millennials or baby boomers, and we are spread out from Los Gatos to Santa Rosa, from the Pacific Ocean to the San Joaquin River.

 “If you think about our mission, which is to ensure a thriving Jewish community, it is important to know our community,” said Danny Grossman, CEO of the Federation, which commissioned the $700,000 study.
 “We consider it increasingly important to understand all 10 counties because of the intermingling of Jewish life across those 10 counties.”

 This is the first comprehensive study of Jews living in the entire Bay Area.
 The Federation did a survey in 2004 that covered San Francisco, the North Bay and parts of the Peninsula and South Bay, but it didn’t include the East Bay or all of Silicon Valley.
 The East Bay Federation’s 2011 survey was limited to Alameda, Contra Costa, Napa and Solano counties.